 In most cases, 1Blocker works seamlessly, exchanging data with Safari with no issues.
-However, our app, as well as the browser, can give several types of errors if they cannot handle the data processing.
+However, our app and the browser can throw several types of errors if they cannot handle the data processing.

-In this short overview, we will give you the steps to follow if you come across an error message or a crash.
-In addition, we will describe the most typical error types.
+This short overview will give you the steps to follow if you come across an error message or a crash.
+Also, we will describe the most typical error types.

 How to Report?

 Some error messages contain a brief description telling you what exactly is wrong.
-It may help solve these issues without our assistance, but if they are too vague, feel free to contact us.
+It may help solve these issues without our assistance.
+However, if they are too vague, feel free to contact us directly.
 We will do our best to put 1Blocker back on track!

 - using the "Report" section available in 1Blocker Safari extension;

-- using the "Send Feedback" button which you can find in the Settings tab or in 1Blocker Safari extension;
+- using the "Send Feedback" button, which you can find in the Settings tab or 1Blocker Safari extension;

 - via our email - email@example.com;

 - via Twitter.